How To Choose a Pest Control Company

 Safety

-Be sure to ask your pest control technician if the chemicals they're using are low toxicity or non-toxic, and if not, what precautionary measures they plan to take.
-Any pesticides that are not minimum-risk chemicals must be registered with the EPA.
-Your pest technician should be able to supply you with information about all of the pesticides they plan to use.
+Be sure to ask your pest control provider if they are going to use low toxicity or non-toxic pesticides, and if not, ask what precautionary measures will be in place.
+Any pesticide that presents above a minimum risk must be registered with the EPA.
+Your pest technician should be able to provide information about all of the pesticides used, and how safe they are around people and pets.

 Treatment Methods